MacAbe History, Family Crest & Coats of Arms

 The many centuries old Dalriadan-Scottish name MacAbe comes from the Gaelic form Mac-Aba, which means son of the Abbot.

 The surname MacAbe was first found in on the Isle of Arran, where they held a family seat from early times.
 The family name MacAbe first appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the MacAbe family

 This web page shows only a small excerpt of our MacAbe research.
-Another 92 words (7 lines of text) are included under the topic Early MacAbe History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the year 1890 is included under the topic Early MacAbe History in all our PDF Extended History products and printed products wherever possible.

 MacAbe Spelling Variations

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 MacAbe has been spelled MacCabe, McCabe, McAbe, MacAbe and others.